ialbert/bio/md/bio-taxonomy.md

 ## Preloading data

-For many usecases,  the default behavior is plenty fast and can produce family, genus and species level information in a fraction of a second.
+For many use cases,  the default behavior is plenty fast and can produce family, genus and species level information in a fraction of a second.

-Internally, during operation the software will query the database for each child node.
-When selecting a rank where the number of descendant nodes happens to be large (over 10,000) the independent queries will  add up to a substantial overhead.
+Internally, during operation, the software will query the database for each child node.
+When selecting a rank where the number of descendant nodes is large (over 10,000 nodes) the run time of the independent queries adds up to a substantial overhead.

-For example the command below attempts to render the complete NCBI taxonomic tree that has over 2.2 million descendant nodes.
-When run like so it will take a long time to produce the output (more than two hours):
+For example the command below attempts to render the complete NCBI taxonomic tree with over 2.2 million descendant nodes.
+When run like so it will take a very long time to produce the output (more than two hours):

     bio taxon 1

-The software can operate in a different mode to speed up the process massively by preloading all the data into memory at the cost of imposing a 6 second loading penalty.
+The software can operate in a different mode to speed up the process massively by preloading all the data into memory at the cost of imposing a 6 second pre-loading penalty.

     bio taxon 1 --preload